cfengine/documentation/resources/additional-topics/itil.markdown

-Traditional methods of managing IT infrastructure involve working from crisis to crisis - waiting for `incidents' to occur and then initiating fire suppression responses or, if there is time, proactive changes.
+Traditional methods of managing IT infrastructure involve working from crisis to crisis - waiting for `incidents` to occur and then initiating fire suppression responses or, if there is time, proactive changes.
 With CFEngine, these can be combined and made into a managementservice, with continuous service quality.